 Without a doubt the best experience (and best find) was attending the first ever Giga Event in Munich this August.
 Myself and Travelling Pumpkin (daughter the elder) went down on the bus that Simply Paul organised.
 It was an excellent trip and a brilliantly done event.

-6. List 3 essential things you take on a geocaching adventure excluding GPS, pen and swaps.
+6. List three essential things you take on a geocaching adventure excluding GPS, pen and swaps.

 If one of the kids is with me that would be Pringles, Maltesers and more Pringles.
 Otherwise we don’t get very far.

-If I’m on my own it would be a small screwdriver, a notebook and my camera.
+If I’m on my own it would be a small multi-tool, a notebook and my camera.
+And spare batteries.
+That’s four.
+I don’t use the multi-tool very often, but just in case.

 7. Other than geocaches and their contents, What is the weirdest thing you have discovered whilst out caching?